hestiaAI/website.template/src/site/act/sar/en/index.md

 They are able to simulate the conversation you are having.
 They are able to know that you will change jobs in 6 months.
 Before you know it yourself.

 To meet your digital self and understand how you are being targeted, download all the footprints you left online ⤵️

+We will then explain your "targetingValue" (examples: interested in politics, likes sports, speaks English, lives in Zurich, follows @U2 on Twitter...).
+Suddenly, everything will become clearer and you will be able to compare your results with those of your friends.